nikomatsakis/mutable/README.md

 working with shared, mutable data more ergonomic.
 My goal is to enable a "Java-like" model -- though with a few extensions.

+This crate uses unsafe code for efficiency, but the most important thing is actually the "API surface" that it exports: in particular, it tries to encourage a style of working with shared data where you are never getting references to the contents, but instead copying things out.
+This avoids the memory safety hazards associated with sharing.
+(In fact, one could do a safe implementation that avoids the unsafe code, at the cost of some dynamic checks; this may be a good trade-off.)

 ## Java-like

 In Java, values break down into two categories: